 Practicum in theater open to all students with emphasis on technique and procedures with experience gained in play productions.
 Six lab hours per week.
-Credit: 1 semester hours Prerequisite: Theater scholarship or permission of the instructor

 DRAM 2331 Stagecraft II

 Continued study and application of methods and components of theatrical production that may include one or more of the following: theater facilities, scenery construction and painting, properties, lighting, costume, makeup, sound and theatrical management.
 Three lecture hours, three lab hours per week.